DavidColby/hotwired_ats_code/README.md

 # README

-The code in this repository is intended as a companion for the content of the [Hotwired ATS book](https://hotwiringrails.com).
-This book offers a step-by-step tutorial through building a Rails 7 application of meaningful size and complexity using my preferred set of tools to build modern Rails applications.
+The code in this repository is intended as a companion for the content of the [Hotwired ATS book](https://davidcolby.gumroad.com/l/hotwired-ats).
+This book offers a step-by-step tutorial to build a Rails 7 application of meaningful size and complexity using my preferred set of modern Ruby on Rails tools.

-While you can use this code on its own, without reading the book, you may find the code difficult to fully understand without the context provided by the book.
+While you can use this code on its own without reading the book, you may find the code difficult to fully understand without the context the book provides.

 The `main` branch of this repository is intentionally empty.
 The code changes that make up the application can be found in chapter-specific branches.
 The final code is, helpfully, in the `final` branch.